-Chances are you know someone like this: the girl on Instagram who gets a ton of likes on her photos of biking adventures, constantly gives advice to her friends on different exercise programs, and writes a blog devoted to quinoa.
-Whether she knows it or not, this girl, who may have been a fellow intern with you this summer, is doing a great job building her personal brand for her future career as a nutritionist.
-Which makes you wonder — how can you do the same?
+Chances are you know someone who gets a ton of likes on her biking-adventure posts, constantly gives advice to her friends on different exercise programs, and writes a blog devoted to showing how to eat well.
+Whether she knows it or not, she’s doing a great job building her personal brand for her future career as a nutritionist.
+Which might make you wonder, how can you do the same?

 What is a personal brand?

-A personal brand is not any one thing: It’s the culmination of many things that make you you.
-It’s your job title, your LinkedIn profile, your elevator pitch, your Instagram feed, your résumé, even what you choose to wear to interviews and how you spend your free time.
-It’s the tools you’re using to represent yourself and the process by which you differentiate yourself to stand out from the crowd.
-A strong personal brand can help you find job opportunities, network better, and achieve recognition in your industry.
+A personal brand is the culmination of who you are and how you show up in the world.
+It’s your job title, your LinkedIn profile, your elevator pitch, your Instagram feed, your resume, even what you choose to wear to interviews and how you spend your free time.
+The tools you’re using to create your image and the way you stand out from the crowd are your personal brand, and a strong one can help you find job opportunities, network better, and achieve recognition in your industry.

 How do you identify your brand?

 Your personal brand is your authentic self.
-By identifying your brand and developing messaging around it, you build self-confidence, establish your reputation and credibility, and shape your expertise — even if you’re just beginning your career.
+By identifying your brand and developing messaging around it, you can build self-confidence and establish your reputation and credibility — even if you’re just beginning your career.
 But before you even think about your personal brand, you have to define your core values:

 - What do you want to be known for?

-By figuring out the answers to those questions, you can develop consistent messaging to leverage in different scenarios — like in a job interview, on your LinkedIn profile, or even making small talk at a neighborhood barbecue.
+By answering those questions, you can develop consistent messaging to leverage in different scenarios — like in a job interview, on your LinkedIn profile, or even making small talk at a neighborhood barbecue.

-For instance, if you started a dorm-wide recycling program during your junior year of college, you could use this example, among others, to create a brand around your compassionate nature, concern for the environment, and ability to rally your peers.
-Not only is this experience great for shaping your résumé, but it also provides talking points for interviews.
+For instance, if you started a dorm-wide recycling program during your junior year of college, you could use this as just one example of your concern for the environment and your ability to rally your peers.
+Not only is this experience great for shaping your resume, but it also provides talking points for interviews.

 How do you communicate your brand?

 So now that you have your brand, how do you showcase it?
 Choose outlets that make the most sense for you and your chosen field.
-If you are interested in video, build a strong YouTube channel.
+If you’re interested in video, build a strong YouTube channel.
 A blog would be a good medium to display your expert writing skills.
-Then, promote your posts and videos on your Facebook, Twitter, LinkedIn, and other accounts, and also include them on your résumé — being sure to keep your branding consistent across all accounts.
-Once you’ve built your brand, you’ll have all the material you need to ace that next job interview, career fair, or networking event.
+Then, promote your posts and videos on your social accounts, and also include your account handles on your resume — being sure to keep your branding consistent across all accounts.
+Once you’ve built your brand, you’ll have all the material you need to ace that next job interview or networking event.

 Personal branding in action